MatthiasCr/Cache-Coherence-Simulator/README.md

 ## Usage

 The simulator executes memory traces for both cores.
 Possible operations include reading and writing single bytes.
-They should have the following format:
+They should have the following format with addresses and value in hexadecimal:

 ```
 R [addr]            # read byte at [addr]
 W [addr] [value]    # write byte [value] to [addr]
 NOP                 # stall for this cycle
 ```